-idable of Diewie ine diegii e pass starragin

 Green Space Type Maximum distance that any household should be from the green space type Minimum size of green space type

 Parks and gardens 500m 1 ha

 Natural and semi-natural green space 300m 2 ha

 Outdoor sports facilities 500m 1 ha

 Amenity green space 300m 0.25 ha

-32.2 32.4 The policy has a significant positive benefit to the social objective, which should be expected from developer contributions without which development would be unacceptable.
-Subject to viability, which is another decision-taking guide, there were other options for developer contributions supporting other objectives, by omission leading to significant negative effects on some objectives, especially transport and economic structure because public transport options are not included.
-The policy has significant positive effects upon most objectives, including health, heritage, social, natural resources and flooding and transport as it will help to seek developer contributions to support these objectives.
+32.4 The policy has significant positive effects upon most objectives, including health, heritage, social, natural resources and flooding and transport as it will help to seek developer contributions to support these objectives.
 The policy has a negative effect upon the housing and economic structure objectives as it may potentially impact upon the viability of some schemes.